So I Married an Anti-fan (film)

-Synopsis
+Plot

 Hoo Joon is a Korean Hallyu star working in Shanghai, China.
 Fang Miao Miao is a jobbing entertainment reporter working for a magazine.
 By chance, Miao Miao catches Hoo Joon meeting fellow Hallyu star Ai Lin at a nightclub and photographs the two in what appears to be a romantic encounter.
 Since Ai Lin is dating a third star, Gao Xiang, who is a friend and colleague of Hoo Joon, publication of the photographs would lead to reputational damage to both Hoo Joon and Ai Lin.
 Hoo Joon catches Miao Miao in the act seizes her cellphone and destroys it.
 Contracted, as a spokesman, performer and personality to a Chinese conglomerate, Hoo Joon's management sets out to discredit and silence Miao Miao, and she is fired from her job.

 Furious and powerless against the forces arrayed against her, Miao Miao becomes Hoo Joon's anti-fan.
 Venting her frustration online, with one woman pickets and petty acts of graffiti, Miao Miao becomes notorious for her actions and her altercations with Hoo Joon's legion of fans.
 Her notoriety and Hoo Joon's popularity leads to the two being approached to appear in a reality television series together; jobless and facing the prospect of becoming homeless, Miao Miao reluctantly accepts the job, stating that her goal in the show will be to destroy Hoo Joon.
 Working first as his road manager, Miao Miao soon finds herself co-habiting with her nemesis.

 Thrown together, Miao Miao and Hoo Joon learn more about each other both through the challenges and tasks set for them by their television director and when attempts by Miao Miao to prank and play practical jokes on Hoo Joon backfire.
 As they become more comfortable in each other's company, they reveal their dreams and pasts to each other, and eventually learn to trust in each other.
 Miao Miao discovers Hoo Joon surreptitiously meeting Ai Lin again, she photographs the meeting again and is again discovered by Hoo Joon.
 However rather than destroy her phone again, Hoo Joon chooses to trust and confide in her.
 He reveals that he and Ai Lin had been lovers and that, together with Gao Xiang, had been trainees together, working to debut together as a band.
 When chance saw Hoo Joon come to public prominence through a bit part, their management company changed their plans and debuted Hoo Joon alone as a soloist.
 Feeling betrayed, Ai Lin and Gao Xiang turned to each other for consolation, though it seems Ai Lin has held a torch for Hoo Joon through the intervening years.